vladak/mq2anno/README.md

 # mq2anno

-convert MQTT events to Grafana annotations
+convert MQTT events to Grafana annotations.
+Basically each message received on given topic will be converted to Grafana annotation with the message content used as tag.
+The rest of the message is determined on the fly (time) or using a template.

 ## Grafana